JRHaven/Python-Projects/README.md

 A script that contains a library that clears the terminal screen based on what platform you are running

 # Licensing
-All these scripts are under the MIT License.\n\n
+All these scripts are under the MIT License.

 Copyright 2019 Jeremiah Haven